Gopakumar-Vafa invariants and wall-crossing: Examples

 \subsection{The case of zero-cycles}

 In this subsection, we compute $\Phi_{\sigma}(\gamma, m)$ when $\gamma$ is a zero cycle, i.e. $\gamma \in S^m(X)$.
 For a (not necessary projective) CY 3-fold $X$, let $\mM_0(m)$ be the moduli stack of zero dimensional coherent sheaves on $X$ with length $m$.
-Since any zero dimensional sheaf has a compact support, the stack $\mM_0(m)$ has a $d$-critical structure with the natural morphism to the coarse moduli space
+Since any zero dimensional sheaf has a compact support, the stack $\mM_0(m)$ has a $d$-critical structure\footnote{Although $\mM_0(m)$ is non-compact, its derived enhancement admits a $(-1)$-shifted symplectic structure~\cite{Preygel} and the associated $d$-critical structure by~\cite[Theorem~1.2]{BBBJ}.} with the natural morphism to the coarse moduli space

 If $X$ is furthermore projective, $\mM_0(m)=\mM_{\sigma}(v)$ for $v=(0, m)$ and any $\sigma \in U(X)$.

 We first show the CY condition of $\mM_0(m)$ as in Definition~\ref{def:vir}.
 Indeed in this case, we have the following global CY property: \begin{prop} For any CY 3-fold $X$, the virtual canonical line bundle $K_{\mM_0(m)}^{\rm{vir}}$ of the $d$-critical stack $\mM_0(m)$ is trivial, i.e. $K_{\mM_0(m)}^{\rm{vir}} \cong \oO_{\mM_0^{\rm{red}}(m)}$. \end{prop} \begin{proof} For the morphism (\ref{HC:zero}), we have the natural morphism